The PostX WordPress Query Builder packs a lot of essential features in a single package.

 So, to sum it all up, you can showcase your posts based on:

-Not too many WordPress blocks plugin let you work with the post type.
+Not too many WordPress blocks plugins let you work with the post type.
 But PostX does!

 With this feature, you are able to target particular content and show it to your audience.
-It’s as simple as choosing an option from the dropdown and calling it a day.
+It’s as simple as choosing an option from the drop-down and calling it a day.
+Under the post type, you have options to show particular posts, pages, templates, or styles based on your needs.

 It’s a quick and useful feature anyone can use!